-- In 2015, electricity powered less than 0.5% of all transportation. - In the first quarter of 2018, electric vehicle (EV) sales made up 1.5% of total vehicle sales. - Almost 19,000 plug-in EVs were sold in 2017, up 56% from 2016.
-Sales are highest in the provinces of Quebec, Ontario and British Columbia. - To ensure continued uptake, the Government of Canada is partnering with the private sector and is investing \$182.5 million to support the demonstration and deployment of new charging stations for EVs as well as refueling stations for alternative fuels such as hydrogen and natural gas and is committed to developing a national strategy for zero emission vehicles in 2018.
+- In 2015, electricity powered less than 0.5% of all transportation. - In 2018, electric vehicle (EV) sales made up 2.2% of total vehicle sales. - Almost 44,000 plug-in EVs were sold in 2018, more than double the sales in 2017.
+Sales are highest in the provinces of Quebec, Ontario and British Columbia. - To ensure continued uptake, the federal government is undertaking a series of measures.
+It includes a \$300 million investment in the creation of a new federal purchase incentive to buy zero-emission vehicles, a \$130 million investment in new zero-emission vehicle infrastructure deployment, and a \$5 million fund to work with automakers to secure ZEV sale targets.